Overview

 npm install @nekuda/react-nekuda-js

 Step 1: Obtain your nekuda public key from the nekuda Portal.
-Step 2: Import the SDK Step 3: Create the Information Form Component Step 4: Wrap Your App with the Provider That’s it!
-This setup will render a complete information form.
+Step 2: Import the SDK Step 3: Create the Payment Form Component Step 4: Wrap Your App with the Provider That’s it!
+This setup will render a complete payment form.

 SDK Components & Usage